FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 This indicates a statistically significant difference in the synthetic experiment dataset.

-However, the result should still be interpreted in the context of the synthetic data and validated experiment design.
+However, the result should still be interpreted as an observed cohort difference and not automatically attributed to a specific product feature.

 ---